ajay-nishad25/ajay-nishad25/README.md

 <h1 align="center">Hi 👋, I'm Ajay Nishad</h1>
-<h3 align="center">Aspiring web developer and lifelong learner from India, driven by a passion for problem-solving and a desire to push the boundaries of technology.</h3>
+<h3 align="center">Aspiring web, android  developer and lifelong learner from India, driven by a passion for problem-solving and a desire to push the boundaries of technology.</h3>

 <p align="left">